keptn/keptn.github.io/content/docs/0.14.x/reference/bridge/manage_sequences/index.md

 link="./assets/trigger-02-sequence-screen.png"
 caption="Sequences">}}

-The first step in triggering a sequence is to select the sequence, as well as the service and stage you want to trigger the sequence for.
 For sequences you have the possibility to choose from 3 sequence types:
-* Delivery - This will trigger the `delivery` sequence as defined in the [shipyard](https://keptn.sh/docs/0.14.x/manage/shipyard)
+* Delivery - This will trigger the `delivery` sequence as defined in the [shipyard](../../../manage/shipyard/).
-* Evaluation - This will trigger the Keptn default evaluation sequence, which has not to be defined in the shipyard
+* Evaluation - This will trigger the Keptn default evaluation sequence.
-* Custom - Trigger any other sequence defined in the shipyard, except the delivery and evaluation sequences
+* Custom - Trigger any other sequence defined in the shipyard, except the delivery and evaluation sequences.

 {{< popup_image
 link="./assets/trigger-03-select-sequence.png"
 caption="Sequences">}}

-After you have selected the desired sequence, service and stage click on "Next" to define the details of your sequence.
+After you have selected the desired sequence type, service, and stage click on "Next" to define the details of your sequence.

 ### Trigger a delivery

 Mandatory fields:
-* Image - The image name that is going to be deployed
+* Image - The image name that is going to be deployed.
-* Tag - The version tag of the image
+* Tag - The version tag of the image.

 Optional fields:
-* Labels - Additional labels that will be used in Bridge for displaying additional info
+* Labels - Additional labels that will be used in Bridge for displaying additional info.
 * Values - Values in JSON format, for the new artifact to be delivered.
-Can be used for configuation of helm-service.
+They can be used for the configuation of helm-service.

 {{< popup_image
 link="./assets/trigger-04-trigger-delivery.png"